MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-cm.md

 You can use the following procedures to create a connector to import data from Configuration Manager into System Center - Service Manager and confirm the status of the connector.

 > [!IMPORTANT]
-> Before you can create the Configuration Manager connector, you have to verify that System Center Configuration Manager is installed in your environment, and you have to turn on Windows User Account Control (UAC).
+> Before you can create the Configuration Manager connector, you have to verify that Configuration Manager is installed in your environment, and you have to turn on Windows User Account Control (UAC).
 For more information about UAC, see [User Account Control](https://go.microsoft.com/fwlink/p/?LinkID=177523).

 ### To create a Configuration Manager connector

 1. In the Service Manager console, click **Administration**.
 2. In the **Administration** pane, expand **Administration**, and then click **Connectors**.
 3. In the **Tasks** pane, under **Connectors**, click **Create Connector**, and then click **Configuration Manager Connector**.
-The System Center Configuration Manager Connector Wizard starts.
+The Configuration Manager Connector Wizard starts.
 4. On the **Before You Begin** page, click **Next**.
 5. On the **General** page, do the following:
     1. In the **Name** box, type a name for the new connector.
 For example, type **Configuration Manager Connector to Seattle**.